smcclab/smc-course/_assessments/04-lens-performance.md

 We will provide for each laptop:

 - HDMI input (for your video and sound)
-- power point
+- power outlet (for your laptop power adapter)

 We will also provide a WiFi router with internet.

 You need to provide whatever **adapters or cables** that are necessary to connect _HDMI_ to your computer, you should also bring your **power adapter**.

-By default, we expect every member of the ensemble to connect their laptop to all of: _HDMI_  and a power point and leave it plugged in for the duration of your setup, run through and performance.
+By default, we expect every member of the ensemble to connect their laptop to all of: _HDMI_  and a power outlet and leave it plugged in for the duration of your setup, run through and performance.

 - We will provide a big PA system and foldback speakers in the venue.
 - There will be technical support available at the performance, support is limited to connectivity issues, not stability of your piece :-)